EduardoZepeda/coffee-bytes-hugo/content/posts/django/sitemap-dinamico-con-django/index.en.md

 seo_title: "Dynamic Sitemap in Django: Complete Tutorial"
 description: Build a dynamic XML sitemap in Django with caching, custom models and proper configuration for loc, changefreq and priority.
-title: Dynamic sitemap with django
+title: How To Configure a Dynamic Sitemap Creation On Django Framework
 ---

 A sitemap is an xml file that functions as a map to navigate your site.
 Hence the name; Site-map.
 Search engines, such as google, bing, yahoo and others, use the sitemap of a site as a starting point to analyze its content and include it in their search results.